 Everyone else does it, it must be okay.
 Right?
 Wrong!
 Think of it like speeding.
 I’m sure you’ve sped before (even if by accident of course 😉 ).
 Did that make it right?
 If you’re pulled over by the cops, is it a defence to say “Sorry officer, but everyone else does it, so who cares?”.
 Ahhh no. You did the wrong thing, you get caught, you get in trouble.
 Sure 99% plus don’t get caught, but it doesn’t make it right, and it doesn’t make it without risk.
 Like any risk you become aware of, you choose whether to accept it, mitigate it or remove it completely.
 The solutions below help you mitigate the risks.

 Facebook competitions are governed by Facebook page guidelines and also by the laws in states and countries.
-Most competitions we see break both!
+Many competitions we see break both the guidelines and the law!
 Therefore, you risk having the competition deleted, having your page shutdown and facing legal consequences too!
 Listening yet?

 Facebook competitions rules and guidelines

 Businesses clearly have additional rules and guidelines to follow, particularly Facebook competition rules.
 Please click here to access the current guidelines (always check to make sure this information is still current as we know Facebook is frequently updating).
-As at 28 May 2020, the following is a specific guideline:
+As at 7 March 2021 (with no change from our earlier blog updates of 12 Nov 2020 and 28 May 2020), the following is a specific guideline:

 Promotions may be administered on Pages, groups, events or within apps on Facebook.
 Personal timelines and friend connections must not be used to administer promotions (e.g. “share on your timeline to enter” or “share on your friend’s timeline to get additional entries” and “tag your friends in this post to enter” are not permitted).https://www.facebook.com/policies/pages_groups_events/

 Note the limitations are personal timelines.
 You could theoretically ask people to share on their business pages and with their business connections.
-This is however a little risky, for some additional reasons.
+This is however a little risky, for some additional reasons noted below.

 Facebook disclaimer required